Best free antivirus for Windows 11 – Protect your PC effectively.

 - Web protection that blocks access to unsafe sites

-Ease of use and installation AVG AntiVirus Free is straightforward to install and use.
-The interface offers clear buttons for scans, updates, and security settings.
-It’s designed to run quietly in the background without a major performance hit, though full system scans can take longer than some competitors.
+Ease of use and installation AVG AntiVirus Free is simple to install and doesn’t require technical expertise.
+The software offers a clean interface with clear buttons for scanning, updates, and security settings.
+It’s designed to run in the background without major performance impact, though full system scans may take longer than some competitors.

 - Can be resource-heavy during scans, which may slow older PCs

-- Misses some premium features like a VPN and expanded ransomware protection
+- Missing some premium features like VPN and expanded ransomware protection

-- Setup may prompt you to try the premium version, which can confuse new users
+- Setup includes offers to try the premium version, which can confuse new users

 3. Bitdefender Antivirus Free Edition

-Bitdefender is known for excellent detection rates and low system impact.
+Bitdefender is known for excellent malware detection and low system impact.
 It’s a great pick if you want a minimalist yet powerful antivirus.

 Benefits include:

-- Powerful antivirus engine that uses advanced machine learning to detect threats in real time.
+- Powerful antivirus engine that uses advanced machine learning to identify threats in real time.

-- Fast scans without slowdowns, ideal for both gaming and work.
+- Fast scans with minimal slowdown, ideal for both gaming and work.

 - Minimalist design with few notifications, so you aren’t interrupted by unnecessary pop-ups.

-- Automatic threat removal to reduce the risk of user error.
+- Automatic threat removal to reduce the risk of human error.

-- Web protection against phishing that warns you about unsafe sites.
+- Web protection against phishing that warns you before you land on unsafe websites.

-- Ransomware protection to keep your files safe from encryption by malicious software.
+- Ransomware protection that keeps your files safe from malicious encryption.

-Ease of use and installation Bitdefender Free Antivirus is easy to set up with minimal configuration.
-It scans automatically after installation and protects in real time without manual updates or input.
-The interface is clean and straightforward—ideal for a “set it and forget it” approach.
+Ease of use and installation Bitdefender Antivirus Free is easy to install and requires almost no setup.
+It automatically scans your PC after installation and protects in real time without manual updates or input.
+The interface is clean and straightforward—perfect for a “set it and forget it” solution.

 Extra security features While Bitdefender Free lacks premium extras like a VPN or parental controls, it still delivers strong core protection.
-Its behavior-based detection analyzes suspicious processes and blocks threats before they can cause damage.
+It uses behavior-based detection that analyzes suspicious processes and blocks potential threats before they cause damage.

-- No advanced features like a VPN or parental controls
+- No advanced features like VPN or parental controls

-- Some options may require manual setup if you want more control
+- May require manual tweaking if you want more granular control

-- Fewer system optimization tools than the premium versions
+- Missing deeper system optimization found in the premium version

 4. Kaspersky Security Cloud Free